dharumaran/ShieldRide/README.md

 ## Positioning

-ShieldRide is not just insurance.

-It is a:

-> **Real-time income stabilization and decision intelligence system for gig workers**
+InSURE is a **real-time income stabilization and decision intelligence system** for gig workers.

 ---

 ## License

 MIT License

----